ppatrzyk/lastfmR/README.md

 5: Psychoformalina            621              739            13435      zimna fala; post-punk; cold wave; coldwave; polish
 ```

-If you only need user_scrobbles, set `user_scrobbles_only = FALSE` in function call, the function will return faster.
+If you only need user_scrobbles, set `user_scrobbles_only = TRUE` in function call, the function will return faster.

 ### get_tags